cwi-nl/sen-symposium/Call for Contributions/index.md

 them);
 * summarize a recently concluded PhD dissertation;
 * recently granted (or started) research projects;
-* motivate a “call to arms” for the broad VERSEN community.
+* motivate a "call to arms" for the broad VERSEN community.

 There will be a (lightweight) evaluation of one-page talk proposals (PDF) describing the envisioned presentation at the symposium.